The Best-Kept Secret in Every State

 In 1937, the circus rolled into town—and it never left.
 Hugo, aka “Circus Town, USA,” has been home to 20 different circus troops and currently hosts three.
 This theme carries over, from the circus sculptures that adorn its public library to a section of Mount Olivet cemetery devoted to performers who’ve passed, complete with flamboyant headstones.
 Even the town’s water tower has a big-top theme.
 Visit Endangered Ark Foundation, an elephant sanctuary, then head over to Hugo’s circus-themed dinner for some hometown grub.
 Looking for a place to stay?
 The Choctaw Casino & Resort is only five miles away, and it has a stunning swimming pool to soak in the rays.
 Check out these 15 vintage photos from America’s first circuses.

 Once upon a time, the culturally diverse and proudly “weird” Portland was Oregon’s best-kept secret.
 Today, it’s probably Bend, about a three-and-a-half-hour drive away.
 Craft-beer breweries abound along the Bend Ale Trail, and its sophisticated food scene is bound to impress.
 Spend your day on a volcano tour, go paddleboarding, hike the 500-foot Pilot Butte to get a panoramic view of the city, or schedule a cave, rafting, or snowshoe adventure with Wanderlust Tours.
 Then unwind by taking in local art and strolling through historic downtown Bend.
 When you’re done, knock back a freshly brewed cold one and grab a bite to eat at Crux Fermentation Project or Deschutes Brewery’s Bend Public House.
 If spirits are more your thing, be sure to stop by the Crater Lake Distillery Tasting Room.
-While we’re on the topic, beer lovers must try these best craft beers from every state.

 One day is not enough time to see the sights of Bend, so when you make your plans, book a room at Riverhouse on the Deschutes.
 The rooms at the recently renovated hotel are large and inviting, and many have balconies and river-front views.
 The restaurant also has a beautiful deck for outdoor dining right along the river.